-We have incurred significant net losses in each reporting period since our inception, have not generated any revenue to date and have financed our operations principally through private placements of our convertible preferred stock.
-Our net losses were \$45.7 million, \$19.2 million and \$13.7 million for the years ended December 31, 2020, 2019 and 2018, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$118.5 million.
+We have incurred significant net losses in each reporting period since our inception, have not generated any revenue from product sales, licenses or collaborations to date and have financed our operations principally through public offerings of our common stock and private placements of our convertible preferred stock.
+Our net losses were \$83.5 million, \$45.7 million and \$19.2 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$202.0 million.
 We have devoted substantially all of our resources and efforts to research and development.
-Our lead product candidate, ALX148, is in early-stage clinical trials.
+Our lead product candidate, evorpacept, is in early-stage clinical trials.
 Our other programs are in preclinical discovery and research stages.
 As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses in order to discover, develop and market additional potential products.